veereshhalagegowda/platformDocumentation/1.0.0/Components/Navigations/sidenav-container.md

 ## Overview
 The “Sidenav Container” is the container component for the “Sidenav” component.
 “Sidenav” component has meaning only when it is placed inside the “Sidenav Container” component.
-Everything that is not contained within the “Sidenav “ component will appear as main content that is outside the sidenav bar.
+Everything that is not contained within the “Sidenav“ component and within "Sidenav Container" comonent will appear as main content that is outside the sidenav bar.

 ## Usage
 Sidenav container is used whenever a sidenav is required.
 Sidenav cannot exist outside sidenav container component.